 Given the nature of the restrictions and history surrounding the appellation, it’s no wonder the vignerons of Chateau Chalon are referred to as auteurs (like Avant Garde film makers).
 It really gives you a sense of the expectation that each wine grower is an artist, cultivating wine with unique and intelligently expressive character.

 It turns out this bottle was from a special harvest from grower François Rousset-Martin, who has been working with Chateau Chalon more recently on vins ouillés (topped off, non-oxidative wines) previously unheard of for this AOC.
 As I understand it, this N•12 adheres to the traditional method of extended élevage with flor, or voile, allowed.
 Does it make me enjoy the wine more knowing that it’s extremely rare and almost impossible to find information on?
 Yes, yes it does.
-I still don’t know why it’s called N•12; it could be the 12th harvest or the barrel name, or maybe it’s the minimum ABV but that doesn’t fit with the nuance of the rest of it so…still no clue.

 *for anyone wondering “why is she throwing around annoying references to second cutting hay?”, I grew up working on horse farms and this, among other barnyard scents, remains a very, very intense smell memory for me.